Frequently asked questions

 What can ILF neurofeedback help with?

-Can ILF neurofeedback help with trauma symptoms?
+Can ILF neurofeedback support trauma therapy?

 Can I do neurofeedback as a standalone service?

-I usually offer ILF neurofeedback within an ongoing psychotherapeutic process.
-Where someone is already working with another psychotherapist, psychiatrist, or relevant clinician, I may also offer neurofeedback alongside that work, where this seems clinically appropriate and there is enough clarity about how the process will be held.
+Where someone is already working with another psychotherapist, psychiatrist, or relevant clinician, I may offer neurofeedback alongside that work if this seems clinically appropriate and there is enough clarity about how the process will be held.

 Do I need a diagnosis to do neurofeedback?